JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 In the window below, you can see the following elements:

 - The chat history with your messages
-- A button called "submit" that allows you to send a message (also commonly called "prompting")
+- A button labeled "Submit" that allows you to send a message (also commonly called "prompting")
 - A button for clearing the chat history

 ![AI chat tab screenshot](../img/AiChat.png)

 Let's try it out with the following paper: "Cooper, K., Donovan, J., Waterhouse, A., & Williamson, G. (2007).
-Cocoa and health: a decade of research. *British Journal of Nutrition*, 99(1), 1–11. doi:[10.1017/s0007114507795296](https://doi.org/10.1017/s0007114507795296)"
+Cocoa and health: a decade of research. *British Journal of Nutrition*, 99(1), 1–11. doi:[10.1017/s0007114507795296](https://doi.org/10.1017/s0007114507795296)".

-Let's ask about the chocoloate.
+Let's ask about the chocoloate and ask the AI how chocolate affects the human body.

 ![AI first question and answer](../img/AiQuestion1.png)

-Correct!
+The AI answers with 6 results, which are correct:
 The authors discuss chocolate components extensively and how it can be a powerful antioxidant.

-I was wondering, how much chocolate should a human eat?
-Let's ask it.
+Afterwards, I was wondering, how much chocolate should a human eat?
+Let's ask it:

 ![AI second question and answer](../img/AiQuestion2.png)

+It answered that a commonly cited amount is about 40 grams of chocolate per day.
-*Only 40 grams?* Well, our health is our wealth.
+*Only 40 grams?*
+Well, our health is our wealth.
 Exciting that AI helped us to uncover this information!

 ## How does this work?